esponges/ai_team_introduction/ai_presentation_swe.md

 ---

-## IDEs and CLI Tools

-### Examples
-- **GitHub Copilot:** AI-powered code suggestions in IDEs.
-- **Cursor:** IDE with enhanced context awareness.
-- **Claude Code CLI:** Terminal-based AI coding.
-- **Ollama:** Run models locally for privacy.

-**Best Practices:**
-- Provide relevant files as context
-- Don’t accept suggestions blindly
-- Use for boilerplate, not critical business logic

----

-## Model Selection Strategy

-### How to Choose
-1. Match model strength to task complexity
-2. Use cost-efficient models for simple tasks
-3. Experiment with different models for learning

----

-### Example Model Strengths (Publicly Available)
-- **Claude:** Great for detailed reasoning and explanations
-- **GPT-4/4o:** Strong general purpose + strategy/planning
-- **Gemini:** Balanced for code and general tasks
-- **LLaMA, Mistral, etc.:** Open-source, self-hosted options

----

 ## Understanding Costs and Resources
+LLMs usage is typically billed based on the number of tokens processed (input + output).
+Managing context effectively is key to controlling costs.

 **Token Economics:**
-- Every interaction costs tokens (words in/out)
+- Every interaction costs tokens (input + output)
-- More context = more cost
+- More context = more tokens = higher cost
+- Context doesn’t grow forever, but longer chats still add up
-- Agents often use far more tokens than workflows
+- Agents often consume far more tokens than simple workflows

-**Cost Tips:**
+**Cost-Saving Tips:**
-- Only pass relevant files/snippets
+- Only include relevant parts of the conversation or files
+- Summarize or trim older history instead of sending it in full
-- Cache repeated instructions
+- Cache repeated instructions or system prompts
-- Use simpler models for repetitive work
+- Use simpler/cheaper models for repetitive or low-stakes work

 ---

-## Context Engineering Best Practices
+## Context Engineering

+**Definition:**
+Originally a term for handling the chat history in conversations (pruning, summarizing, sliding windows, etc.), but it also the art of providing just the right amount of context (instructions, long term memory, state, tools, user prompt) to the AI for it to understand and respond effectively.
+**Analogy:** Like giving a new team member just enough background to get started without overwhelming them with details.

+### Best Practices

 **Do:**
-- Provide focused, relevant context
+- Provide focused, relevant context (e.g., specific files, initially pointing to a specific lines of code)
 - Include key docs or code only when needed

 **Don’t:**
 - Dump your entire codebase for a small bug
-- Ask vague, open-ended questions
+- Ask vague, open-ended questions like "What’s wrong with my code?", "fix this", "it doesn't work", etc.

 ---

-### Embeddings
+## Prompt Engineering

 **Definition:**
-Numerical representations of text/code that let AI compare meaning and find similar items.
-**Analogy:** Like converting books into unique barcodes based on their content.

-**Used in:** Search, RAG (Retrieval Augmented Generation), semantic clustering.
+The craft of designing effective prompts to get the best results from AI models.
+**Analogy:** Like writing clear instructions for a teammate to ensure they understand exactly what you need

+**Do:**
+- Be specific about your needs (e.g., "Write a React functional component with TypeScript that handles form validation")
+- Use structured formats (context, goal, constraints, question)
+- Provide examples of desired input/output when possible
+- Use rules like .github/copilot-instructions.md, .cursorrulles, etc for general guidance

+**Don’t:**
+- Ask vague, open-ended questions like "What’s wrong with my code?", "fix this", "it doesn't work", etc.

 ---